Back and Forward

 • Add a round mirror reflector to the side mirror—My blind spot is pretty big.

-• Buy and install new weatherstripping for the doors—This is relatively cheap but needs to be done.
+• Buy and install new weatherstripping for the doorsDone.
+For what it’s worth.

 Posted on | | Leave a Comment on Scout To-Do List, 2025 | Posted in To-Do List